marycpriyanka/tech-blog/README.md

 Contributions and ideas are welcome.
 Before submitting an issue, please take a moment to look over the contributing guidelines in https://www.contributor-covenant.org/ .
 Before submitting pull requests, ensure the following:

-Fork the repo and create your branch from master.
+Fork the repo and create your branch from main.
 Test your code.

 ## Questions